SKRahulSK/HCI-DeepLearning/README.md

 # HCI-DeepLearning
-Project on Fingerprint prediction using Deep learning
+Deep Learning Project on Fingerprint prediction using finger images

 In this project we have three main parts
 1) Convolutional Neural Network architecture to learn and predict the fingerprint of a given finger image.